DmmDGM/dmmd-icdn/README.md

 Additional guides will be provided when I complete the web view interface.

-## Command Line Interface
+## Python API and Command Line Interface

-Additional guides will be provided when I complete the CLI.
+See support at iiPython's [dmmd-py](https://github.com/iiPythonx/dmmd-py/).

 ---